ibm-cloud-docs/vmwaresolutions/vmonic/iam_verify_permissions.md

 You must have an IAM account administrator role to complete various tasks.
 For example, setting account credentials and granting platform access to users.

 If you do not have an administrator role and you want to complete a task that requires the administrator role, you can locate someone with that role.
-That person can then assign access.
+The person that you located can then assign access.
 For more information about what an account administrator can do, see [IAM access](/docs/account?topic=account-userroles#userroles).

 ## Locating an account owner with the administrator role
 {: #iam_verify_permissions-locate-admin}